Healthcare in Mexico: Problems of lack of access to healthcare

-Mental health

-The 1990 Regional Conference for the Restructuring of Psychiatric Care in Latin America established guidelines that the Mexican government has sought to keep.
-The Caracas Declaration, issued during the conference, recognized the need to protect the rights of individuals with non-physical disabilities and called for mental health to be integrated with primary care.
-Created with the goal of aligning Mexico with global recommendations issued by the World Health Organization, the National Council on Mental Health (Consejo Nacional de Salud Mental) was created as part of the federal Health Ministry in 2004.
-Although the restructuring of psychiatric care began in the 1990s with the Regional Conference for the Restructuring of Psychiatric Care in Latin America, psychiatric care was found to be inadequate and in need of a larger budget.
-Though it mentioned mental health care, the 2004 Seguro Popular did not succeed in its goals of improving access to health insurance or mental health care for low-income individuals.
-In 2003, it was projected that up to a quarter of the population was afflicted with some form of mental illness.
-Rural populations made up especially large proportions of this demographic.

 Rural remoteness

 Due to political and socioeconomic factors, Mexico's Indigenous communities are one of the groups that has faced inequities in mental health care.
 Indigenous communities are likely to live in remote areas where they may be unable to access health services, exposed to pollution, and live in areas being exploited for their natural resources.
 Although studies have found that it is socio-economic status as opposed to ethnicity that influences the use of programs like SP, Indigenous communities are more likely to live in extreme poverty.

-Treatment for mental health in Indigenous communities also encounters a cultural barrier.
+Treatment for mental health in Indigenous communities encounters a cultural barrier.
 Although the need for services exists, treatment has been typically conducted by community "healers".
 The negative stigma that mental health carries is seen to prevent treatment carried during early indication periods.

 Urban populations are also subject to unique issues and conflicts, mostly related to delivery and the ability of the institutions to service the large populations they are associated with.

 Preventative care

-Preventative care is still an under-focused area across the country.
+Preventative care is still an under-focused area across Mexico.
 A 2015 projection model found that almost a quarter of the Mexican population did not have a regular primary care provider or institution that year.

+Mexico is facing a steady incline of cancer across their low-income population, mostly with breast cancer and health facilities were taking a major hit to combat it.
+As more advanced technology for cancer development was released, studies showed a huge decrease in breast cancer related deaths as health facilities insisted more people to get regular checkups.

+Many people of Mexico are continuing to move into larger cities in which the smaller rural and urban comminutes are becoming increasingly overcrowded.
+With the new growth in population the cities are struggling to build and provide housing only for this to skyrocket air pollution rates.
+Calderón-Garcidueñas noted that many of the young children's nervous systems were under attack which alarmed many not just over children's overwhelming health concerns, but adult health issues as well.

+Even though the Mexican Healthcare system has improved greatly over many years of reform, it has been incredibly unattainable with the cost for healthcare when it comes to out-of-pocket situations.
+International Journal for Equity in Health explained that this is not the only problem the population of Mexico is facing, many of the hospitals are delivering low quality services, not enough medicine to treat illnesses, and mistreatment.